ga-wdi-curriculum/angular-intro/readme.md

 };
 ```

-Here we have access to the todo the user entered via a property on a controller of the same name that we used in the view (`this.newTodo`), we use that data to create a new todo, then add it to our collection.
+Here we have access to the todo the user entered via a property on a controller of the same name that we used in the view (`this.newTodo` in the controller is the same as `vm.newTodo` in the view).
+We use that data to create a new todo, then add it to our collection, and Angular automatically updates our view to display the new todo.

 ## You Do: Add a New Grumble